Jean-Bernard Pommier recalls his first meeting with Istomin

 Forty years later, Jean-Bernard Pommier cited all the sources of inspiration he had found in Istomin: the freedom and originality of his phrasing, combined with an extremely beautiful and clear sonority built on the quality of the attack, which made it possible, even while playing detached, to obtain a perfect legato.
 When they met, Pommier had never heard the recordings of the Tchaikovsky and Rachmaninoff concertos which Istomin had made a few years earlier.
 Upon discovering them, he was left speechless.
 He felt that in the Rachmaninoff, Istomin had attained the ultimate limits of virtuosity.

-Istomin thought that Jean-Bernard Pommier resembled Kapell in many ways: equally demanding, nervous, impulsive, wanting to find an explanation for everything, and to meet every new challenge.
+Istomin thought that Jean-Bernard Pommier resembled Kapell in many ways: equally demanding, nervous, impulsive, wanting to find an explanation for everything, and anxious to meet every new challenge head-on.
 Just as Kapell had done in the past, Pommier was able to push Istomin to face new challenges and to question his work methods.
 He also encouraged him to take better care of his hands, to write down his fingerings, and to expand his recital programs.

 In such an intense relationship, there was inevitably a sense of rivalry, and for Pommier, an Oedipal desire to “kill the father”.
 Pommier wanted to outdo Istomin on his own territory.
 He also recorded the Tchaikovsky and Rachmaninoff concertos.
 Whereas Istomin had contented himself with a few Mozart and Beethoven sonatas, Pommier took up the two complete cycles, performing and recording both.
 The master had adopted Serkin’s orthodoxy, demanding that what is written for each hand be strictly respected (even in the beginning of the Hammerklavier Sonata!).
 The disciple wished to demonstrate that by redistributing certain notes between the two hands, he could play Rachmaninoff’s Second Sonata perfectly, which seemed at first glance impossible for pianists with hands as small as his.
 Istomin was amazed!